charlab/charlab.github.io/_posts/fhannan/2013-11-18-Research-Paper-Summary.md

 ---
 {% include JB/setup %}

+UPDATE:

+I included a list of things to take away from the paper and a terminology section after our meeting today.

+__

 The paper is about compiling a program in memory in an “Instruction cache aware” way to minimize cache conflicts between procedures.
 The main issue is the conflicts between procedures on different threads (inter-thread account for an average of 21.21% of misses, usually due to the processor switching between threads often every cycle) than on the same thread (intra-thread accounts for an average of 20.47% of all misses, usually due to procedure calls).
 Inter-thread conflicts tend to not repeat with predictable patterns, making it more difficult to create optimization techniques.
 The program layout at the time of the paper made the problem worse.
 The paper also focuses on the direct-mapped caches that most frequently experience miss conflicts.
 The researchers looked at three situations to find potential solutions: